Atif20004/retail-sales-analysis-sql-postgresql/README.md

 ---

-# Business Problems Solved
+# Key Business Questions Solved

-This project answers several business-oriented analytical questions such as:
+The project includes SQL-based solutions for multiple business and analytical scenarios such as:

-- Total revenue generated
+- What is the total revenue generated from retail sales?
-- Total profit by category
+- Which product categories generate the highest sales and profit?
+- Which categories have the highest transaction volume?
-- Top-performing customers
+- Who are the top-performing customers based on total spending?
+- Which months recorded the highest sales performance?
+- What is the month-over-month sales growth trend?
+- Which customer segments contribute the most revenue?
+- What are the highest and lowest transaction values?
-- Best-selling categories
+- Which product categories perform best across customer groups?
+- Which customers purchased from multiple product categories?
+- Which transactions generated the highest profit?
+- How can ranking functions identify top transactions and customers?
+- How can SQL window functions be used for advanced business analysis?
-- Monthly sales trends
+- What is the cumulative sales growth over time?
+- Which customers generated the highest single transaction?
-- Customer purchasing behavior
+- How can customer purchasing behavior be analyzed using SQL?
-- Highest-value transactions
-- Sales contribution analysis
-- Peak transaction periods

 ---